2021 Florida SARE MSP Proposal FAMU

 Twelve plant species were selected and grown for demonstration and training purposes at the FAMU Research and Extension Center in Quincy, Florida.
 The plant species were selected based on review of the literature and familiarity with species.
 The twelve selected species were: Anise hyssop (Agastache Foeniculum); Ashwagandha (Withania somnifera); Astragalus (Astragalus membranaceus); Bitter melon (Momordica charantia); Guinea hen weed (Petiveria Alliaceae); Holy basil (Ocimum sanctum); Lavender (Lavandula); Leaf-of-life (Bryophyllum pinnatum); Lemongrass (Cymbopogon citratus); Moringa (Moringa oleifera); Pineapple sage ‘Golden Delicious’ (Salvia elegans); and Roselle (Hibiscus sabdariffa).

-We will host additional small group demonstrations and outreach activities in 2022.
 At the demonstrations, participants are provided information on growing instructions for the selected crops, their reported health benefits and their potential for establishment as niche crops.
-Plant samples are also collected for antioxidant analysis.
-A brochure which will include production guidelines and health related information specific to each species will be developed for distribution.

 Advancing Extension Capacity in Sustainable Agriculture